-- What are your feelings NOW about DNO's potentially having access to their businesses consumption information in the future, assuming that this would only be possible if the customer had given their explicit consent to access it? - Do you think that as customers become more familiar with smart technology and expect more of the DNO, they might be more open to sharing this information in the future?
-Probe to establish if this trade off would be for an: - Improved customer service - A more secure network - For their general ease and convenience - For potential commercial gain/savings from additional services - Assuming that Jon has allowed ENWL to see all the consumption data from his smart devices, what other types of information would it be useful for the business to know in this power cut situation? - How should this information be communicated?
+- What are your feelings NOW about DNO's potentially having access to their household's consumption information in the future, assuming that this would only be possible if the customer had given their explicit consent to access it? - Do you think that as customers become more familiar with smart technology and expect more of the DNO, they might be more open to sharing this information in the future?
+Probe to establish if this trade off would be for an improved customer service, to have a more secure network, for their general ease and convenience, for potential commercial gain/savings from additional services - Assuming that Brenda has allowed ENWL to see all the consumption data from her smart devices, what other types of information would it be useful for the home/business to know in this power cut situation? - How should this information be communicated?
 PROBE By what method?
 When? - Any concerns about this scenario PROBE: Any concerns (for example security?
-Sharing of data, explore customers general views about smart devises effectively extending the network by providing the DNO with information sources) - How would it make Jon feel if he received information in this way?
+Sharing of data, explore customers general views about smart devises effectively extending the network by providing the DNO with information sources)

+- How would it make Brenda feel if she received information in this way?